thisisashwinraj/Ashwin-Mini-Learning-Projects/FloraWebApp/README.md

 # Flora Web App
 Flora is a serverles web application built using streamlit.
 The application uses machine learning to predict the species of Iris flower based on its dendrometric features.
-Random Forest Clasifier is used for building the predictive model.
+Random Forest Clasifier is used for building this predictive model.

 The project is distributed under the [MIT License](https://github.com/ashwinraj-in/Workspace/blob/main/LICENSE).
 The resources for this project are maintained by [Ashwin Raj](https://github.com/ashwinraj-in).